cypress-io/cypress/docs/source/api/commands/and.md

 # See also

-- {% url 'Assertions' introduction-to-cypress#Assertions %}
 - {% url `.should()` should %}
+- {% url 'Guide: Introduction to Cypress' introduction-to-cypress#Assertions %}
+- {% url 'Reference: List of Assertions' assertions %}